 To use this site, you need to identify the color of your region (Rome is in Lazio) and you need to then click on the color-key on top of the page to check what rules apply.

-Please note: this website is often lagging in terms of updates so I highly recommend you use it in combination with wantedinrome mentioned above.
+Please note: the Italia website is often lagging in terms of updates so I highly recommend you use it in combination with wantedinrome mentioned below.

 Green Pass (Italian Only): the Green Pass is the Italian cert recording your up-to-date vaccination status (Super Green Pass) or negative test result (Standard Green Pass).